-Dr. Diamond is also a Los Angeles facelift revision specialist who can provide natural-looking, satisfying results for patients seeking correction from a previous facelift procedure.
+Dr. Diamond is also a Beverly Hills and Los Angeles area facelift revision specialist who can provide natural-looking, satisfying results for patients seeking correction from a previous facelift procedure.

 In addition to being a well-established cosmetic facelift surgeon, Dr. Diamond is known for providing excellent revision rhinoplasty results.
 If you are interested in learning more about this procedure, please schedule a consultation with Dr. Diamond.